Reka Bread Recipe

 What Ingredients Are Needed for Reka Bread?

-Flour, yeast, water, salt, olive oil, honey, and optional raisins or seeds.
+Flour, yeast, water, salt, olive oil, honey, and optional raisins or tropical add-ins like coconut flakes.

 How Long Does It Take to Bake Reka Bread?